 The LAPS instrument uses Raman lidar techniques to simultaneously provide the profiles of water vapor, temperature, ozone and optical extinction.
-The goal of this paper is to introduce the measurements using examples from the recent application of the techniques to investigations of air quality.
-The measurement campaigns which have contributed to the present capabilities of the Raman lidar are listed in Table 4.
-The results presented here were obtained during the shipboard testing in 1996 on the USNS Sumner, the measurements during the Southern California Ozone Study SCOS97 and measurements from a research program referred to as the North American Research Strategy for Tropospheric Ozone - Northeast - Oxidant and Particle Study (NARSTO-NE-OPS).21 The later program has been conducted by a consortium of universities and government laboratories and is focused on the air quality in the urban corridor extending through the northeastern states.
+This paper introduces the measurements using examples from the recent applications of the Raman techniques for investigations of meteorological events and air quality episodes.
+The measurement campaigns which have been carried out to develop the present Raman lidar capability are listed in Table 4.
+The results presented here were obtained during the shipboard testing in 1996 on the USNS Summer, during the Southern California Ozone Study SCOS97 and during a research program referred to as the North American Research Strategy for Tropospheric Ozone - Northeast - Oxidant and Particle Study (NARSTO-NE-OPS).21 The later program has been conducted by a consortium of universities and government laboratories and is focused on the air quality in the northeast urban corridor.